makerdao/sai/README.md

-   air             get the amount of backing collateral axe             get the liquidation penalty chi             get the internal debt price cup             show the cup info fee             get the governance fee
+   air             get the amount of backing collateral axe             get the liquidation penalty caged           get time of cage event (= 0 if system is not caged) chi             get the internal debt price cup             show the cup info fee             get the governance fee